qemus/qemu-docker/readme.md

     - 'c *:* rwm'
   ```

   Please note that in this mode, the container and the VM will each have their own separate IPs.
-The container will keep the macvlan IP, and the VM will be reachable via the DHCP IP.
+The container will keep the macvlan IP, and the VM will use the DHCP IP.

 * ### How do I pass-through a disk?